10 Reasons For Menopause Weight Gain

 There is a shift that happens in menopause, where we lose lean muscle and gain fat.
 This is associated with estrogen, particularly that estradiol.

-Skeletal muscle fibres have specific estradiol receptors that promote regeneration of muscle (4).
+Skeletal muscle fibres have specific estradiol receptors that promote regeneration of muscle.

-There is a change in the cells of the muscle, and we can lose strength too.
+There is a change within the cells of the muscle, and we can lose strength too.

 Sarcopenia is the term for loss of strength and muscle as we age.
 This is why weight bearing exercise is so important as we age, to maintain strength, muscle and balance.